emersonrp/tkmoo-ttk/README.txt

 plundered from several sources, often second- or third- hand.
 I hope to document this better as I pare it down to what will eventually actually be part of it.

+The extra plugins and various experiments and hacks require a few more packages than the original tkMOO-light did, the mmedia plugin in particular wanting Img, snack, and snackogg.
+If installing those is problematic, remove plugins/mmedia.tcl.
+The hope is eventually to make that a little cleaner.

 There are some known issues, and like all forks of tkmoo-light, it had a giant flurry of activity once and since then is basically unmaintained.
 You're